 - The interior design is amazing.
 There are plenty of cat walks, bridges and towers.
 There are a lot of cat houses for the more shy ones to retreat to in case it gets a bit overwhelming.
 I also love the mix of stone and wood.

 - The benches and stools double as storage for your bags and belongings.
 I find this clever and thoughtful.
 You can stow away your stuff and keep it out of the way so you are free to roam and follow the kitties around, and again, probably so they wouldn’t sit on them, play with them, and leave dander on them and whatnot.

 - They don’t serve food, only drinks.
-I can’t remember if they serve hot drinks too, but the cold drinks are always covered.
+I can’t remember if they serve hot drinks too, but the cold drinks are always in a covered cup.
 Buying a drink serves as your entrance fee.